ConfederacyOfGaia/Gaia/magic-items.md

 - You have darkvision, 60 feet.
 - Phoenix stone: resistance to fire damage; on reaching 0 hp, explode in a level 3 fireball that destroys the bearer's body and automatically reincarnates them on the spot (roll on the reincarnate table).
 - You gain immunity to lightning damage, and are healed instead of damaged when hit with a lightning attack.
+- Your movement speed, jump distance, and climbing speed increases by 10 feet.
+- You learn a cantrip from any spell list, and can cast it at will.
+Your spellcasting ability score for this spell depends on the spell list from which it was taken.
+- You learn the *mage hand* cantrip.
+- Future sight: At the end of each short rest, you gain a single use of the Divination Wizard ability Portent.

 \page